ligifer23/hackerrank/java-dev-n1/README.md

 Esta aplicação foi desenvolvida no padrão Presentation-Business-Integration, o que faz com que a mesma não tenha um aspecto monolítico, conforme a imagem abaixo descreve:

-(...)It's also worth emphasizing that putting behavior into the domain objects should not contradict **the solid approach of using layering to separate domain logic from such things as persistence and presentation responsibilities**.
-The logic that should be in a domain object is domain logic - validations, calculations, business rules - whatever you like to call it.
-(There are cases when you make an argument for putting data source or presentation logic in a domain object, but that's orthogonal to my view of anemia.)(...)

 ![](./readme/img/Diagrama-separacao.png)

 -	Presentation - Literalmente a camada de apresentação, nesta camada estão contidos os **Services** da aplicação (Também chamados de Entry-points, pode ser REST, SOAP, RPC, etc.)